VictorQueiroz/Movie-Search-Challenge-Submission/README.md

 - Port 5000 is used for the server, and port 3000 for the front-end.
 - Swagger UI is available at: http://localhost:5000/documentation

-More information about how to run the projects are avaiable in the `frontend/README.md` and `backend/README.md` files.
+More information about how to run the projects can be found at:

+- `frontend/README.md`
+- `backend/README.md`

 ## Deployment